 - Act as required or authorized by law

-Mutual Fire may also offer and/or provide products and services to meet your needs unless otherwise notified.
-If we require your Personal Information for any other purpose, Mutual Fire will seek your consent prior to using it.
+Mutual Fire Insurance may also offer and/or provide products and services to meet your needs unless otherwise notified.
+If we require your Personal Information for any other purpose, Mutual Fire Insurance will seek your consent prior to using it.

-Mutual Fire requires the knowledge and consent of the individual for the collection, use, or disclosure of their Personal Information, except in certain circumstances where consent is not required.
+Mutual Fire Insurance requires the knowledge and consent of the individual for the collection, use, or disclosure of their Personal Information, except in certain circumstances where consent is not required.

 We issue an insurance policy with the understanding that, in addition to providing your consent, you have obtained the consent from all persons named in your insurance policy for the collection, use and disclosure of their Personal Information, for the purposes outlined above.